Boston College High School: Innovation

 In 2020, alumnus Jack Shields donated $5 million to establish the Shields Innovation Center.
 The program aims to "prioritize entrepreneurial thinking while preparing students for the rapidly evolving innovation economy".

-The program's curriculum will encourage students to become critical thinkers on society's most pressing issues, expand the alumni network and connections, and offer hands-on experience with technology.
-The program will connect students to innovators of the many companies in Greater Boston, including alumni of the school.
+Financials

+Tuition and financial aid

+In the 2023–24 school year, BC High charged students $26,650, plus other mandatory and optional fees.

+41% of the student body is on financial aid.
+Based on the school's reported $11 million financial aid budget, the average aid grant is roughly $19,000 (~70% of tuition).
+In 2017, approximately 50% of the student body received financial aid, but the average aid grant was less than 50% of tuition.

+Endowment and expenses

+BC High does not file publicly accessible Internal Revenue Service disclosures.
+In the 2023 fiscal year, BC High reported that its financial endowment stood at $88.9 million.

 Facilities

-McElroy Hall is the original building of the present campus when it opened in 1950.
+St. Ignatius Hall (formerly McElroy Hall) is the Dorchester campus' original building.
 Shortly after, Cushing Hall opened in 1953, followed by the new Jesuit residence, Loyola Hall, in 1957.
 The Walsh Hall Science Center opened in 1965.
 Walsh Hall was renovated in 2007 for the opening of the Arrupe Division, which serves grades 7-8.
 McQuillan Hall and Cadigan Hall are the two newest buildings on the campus.
 McQuillan Hall houses the new science center and cafeteria.

 Cadigan Hall opened in 2013 after alumnus Pat Cadigan donated $12 million for a new "arts and recreation building".
 The hall features an atrium to facilitize alumni and outreach events.
 Cadigan Hall serves the art and music departments as well as the athletic program.

 In the spring of 2016, Monan Park opened as the new home for the home for baseball at Boston College High School and the University of Massachusetts Boston.
 The complex features a baseball stadium with seating for 500 spectators and identical dimensions to Fenway Park, as well as a secondary field for baseball, lacrosse, and soccer.
 The joint project with the neighboring University of Massachusetts Boston was made possible with a $2 million donation from the Yawkey Foundation.